IIIF/api/source/presentation/4.0/model.md

 > `"type": "Timeline"`

 A Timeline is a Container that represents only a temporal duration, measured in seconds.
-Timelines allow audio content to be presented, but do not allow anything with a height or width like an image or video.
+Timelines allow audio content to be presented, but do not allow anything with a height, width and/or depth, like an image, video or 3d model.
 The duration of the Timeline is given in the `duration` property.

 __Properties__<br/>
 A Timeline _MUST_ have the following additional properties: [duration](#duration).